cac-t-u-s/cac-t-u-s.github.io/pages/sound-libs.md

 # Sound Analysis/Synthesis Libraries

 Some [external libraries](../#externals--libraries) bring powerful sound processing and synthesis capabilities in to OM#.
-Conversely, OM# can be a powerful environment to conctrol of the corresponding signal processing engines.
+Conversely, OM# can be a powerful environment to control of the corresponding signal processing engines.

 - [Csound](#csound)
 - [OMChroma](#omchroma)